 Home-cast balls are usually comparatively hard since they typically contain antimony or tin if they’re cast from lead scrap.
 Hardened lead bullets penetrate even better than the pure lead balls that commercial companies produce.
 So long as a ball is cohesive enough not to break up on impact it will punch through just about anything in its way, including bones.

 Lighter balls (such as the .45) may be stopped by bones, but a .50, let alone a .54, will almost always exit a deer on the off side regardless of what it hits.
 Even a .45 ball will go all the way through if it doesn’t hit something robust.
-I have killed three deer using .50's, with complete pass-through in two and astonishing penetration in one even though the bullet broke on a bone (see below).
-I have killed 11 deer with a .54 and on all of them except one had complete pass-through.
+I have killed three deer using .50's, with complete pass-through in two and astonishing penetration in one even though the bullet broke into two pieces on a bone (see below).
+I have killed 16-17 deer with a .54 and on all of them except one had complete pass-through.
 I have only once recovered a .54 ball, and that one was just under the skin on the opposite side on a shot through both shoulder blades.